sergio-maccarrone/Uni-MMS/README.md

 # Uni-MMS
-Project about predition of medals on Olympic Games
+Project about prediction of medals on Olympic Games

 --EN
 Introduction: